 HubSpot provides software and tools for numerous business needs, such as marketing and sales, under a single platform.
 HubSpot sales CRM is an all-in-one software that provides many different tools to manage customers (investors in this case), see the deal pipeline, activity, and communications, as well as other reports for analysis and strategy building.

 - E-mail and meeting scheduler

 - Integration with Gmail, Google Calendar, Outlook, Facebook, Twitter, and LinkedIn

-- In-depth reports and insights into the users’ interactions, such as visits to a certain webpage on your website by the users
+- In-depth reports and insights into users’ interactions, such as webpage visits

-- Deal stages can be customized to however many the company requires
+- Deal stages can be customized to meet company needs

 - A free-to-use version with limited features